MarcinKilarski/Website-Audit/seo.md

 Monitoring the Search Autocompletes may help you prevent your brand from being damaged when it suggests queries that may show your company in a negative light.
 This could happen if the search engines show an autocomplete option of ‘company X complaints’, ‘company X scandal’ or similar.
 In these cases, you can try to push them out by increasing the volume of performed searches of other queries containing your company name.

 It also helps you to identify the most popular content your searchers are interested in finding on your site.
 You should be ranking #1 for all of these queries.
 You need to ensure such content exists on your website, and these pages are easy to find from your Home page.

+### 7.10.
+Mostly Shared Pages

+Overview

+When your pages are shared on social media, it helps search engines to discover them sooner and keep them updated.
+Although often positive, the impact on your rankings when your pages are shared on social media is a heavily debated topic in the SEO industry.

+Social media offers an alternative method of drawing users to your site, as you have more control over how and what information is shown to them.
+It is also easier for you to convert these users to customers, or even remarket to them later through the use of Remarketing Campaigns.

+Therefore, you should promote your product or service pages, event pages and content on various social networks to increase the amount of traffic to your website.

 ### 7.11.
 Site Neighbourhood